Lilja 4-ever is a 2002 Swedish-Danish drama film directed by Lukas Moodysson, widely regarded as one of the most depressing films ever made.

 - Cassandra Truth: Volodya.
 Granted, his warnings about Andrei probably were based on jealousy, but in the end, he was right.

-- Disappeared Dad: Lilya's father abandoned her mother as soon as she told her she was pregnant.
+- Disappeared Dad: Lilya's father abandoned her mother as soon as she told him she was pregnant.

 - From Bad to Worse: The movie!

 - Gratuitous Disco Sequence: Lilya is shown having some fun at the disco with Natasha until the latter starts to pick up clients.
 Later subverted when Lilya prostitutes herself by picking up random people there.

 - Guardian Angel: Volodya becomes Lilya's guardian angel after his suicide.